alisaifee/flask-limiter/doc/source/index.rst

 * 10/hour;100/day;2000 per year
 * 100/day, 500/7days

-.. warning:: If rate limit strings that are provided to the :meth:`Limiter.limit` decorator are malformed and can't be parsed the decorated route will fall back to the default rate limit(s) and an ``ERROR`` log message will be emitted.
+.. warning:: If rate limit strings that are provided to the :meth:`~flask_limiter.Limiter.limit` decorator are malformed and can't be parsed the decorated route will fall back to the default rate limit(s) and an ``ERROR`` log message will be emitted.
 Refer to :ref:`logging` for more details on capturing this information.
 Malformed